mattpatterson94/ansible-playbook-wp-install/README.md

 ## WP Install

-Ansible setup for setting up a VPS for WP Install
+An Ansible Playbook for setting up a VPS configured to serve a secure WordPress installation

 ### Requirements

 * Ansible
-* Direnv

 ### Includes